patric-liu/Athena/journal.md

 Fortunately, OpenAI has also researched a method of greatly improving transferability between simulation and reality without hyper-realistic simulations.
 By randomizing aspects of the simulated environment, one effectively expands the domain of the simulation such that the domain of the physical world is within the simulation domain.

 Venn diagram, simulation as small circle somewhat overlapping real domain, larger simulation circle with real domain inside.
 A domain represents the set of possible states and the consequences of every action in each of those states.

-This way, the policy trained in simulation must gain an ability to adapt to unexpected changes in its environment, rather than relying on immutability of environmental characteristics, which can only be found in simulation.
 =======
 1. Start with a randomly initialized network with parameter vector
 <br/>	 <img src="https://latex.codecogs.com/svg.latex?\Large&space;p" />